 Creating a comfortable space that induces good-quality sleep is critical to improving sleep.
 And making the perfect sleep sanctuary will help you commit to a bedtime routine that will cause proper rest and recovery.
 And picking out the right lighting can provide your mind with the rest reset it needs.

 Consider why you get good quality rest on holiday or what makes the luxury hotel room conducive to good sleep.
 The elements found away from home should be incorporated into your bedroom so you are welcomed into your sleep sanctuary every night.

 HOW LIGHT EXPOSURE AFFECTS SLEEP

 Excess light exposure can disrupt your circadian rhythm, particularly right before bedtime.
 Avoiding bright light can help you transition to rest and contribute to your body’s production of melatonin, a hormone that promotes sleep.

-Instead, commit to scheduling an hour each night before you lie down to “starting” your bedtime routine.
-This means turning off all bright lights and logging off all devices, including your phone so that your eyes, mind, and body is better prepared for “rest.”
+Instead, schedule an hour each night before you lie down to “start” your bedtime routine.
+This means turning off all bright lights and logging off all devices, including your phone, so your eyes, mind, and body are better prepared for “rest.”

 INTRODUCE SOFT LIGHTS FOR YOUR BEDROOM SPACE